zlhshn/taskMngmnt_Typescript/README.md

 ## Task Managament App

-This project was created using react, vite and typescript, and includes adding, deleting, and categorizing tasks as progress or inprogres.Rtk Query was used in data exchange management.
+This project was created using react, vite and typescript, and includes adding, deleting, and categorizing tasks as completed or inprogres.Rtk Query was used in data exchange management.

 ## Project Live Page
 [TaskManagement Live Page]()